Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 He copies old pieces by hand, adapts contemporary melodies, and tries to preserve everything...before it’s too late.

 The problem? the flute that gives rhythm to his days has fallen out of favor in the city.
-Urban audiences now prefer a shiny new instrument fresh from the Fuke tradition.
+Urban audiences now prefer a shiny new instrument fresh from the Fuke tradition, nowadays'"shakuhachi".

 And yet, for nearly three centuries, the hitoyogiri has been the instrument of choice for samurai and scholars alike.
 Its fall from grace is easy enough to explain: a limited range —an octave and a half at best— and a modest volume that struggles to stand out against the koto or shamisen played by the “guitar heroes” of the late 16th century.